 Mid-continental grasslands are some of the most variable environments on earth.
 Within and between years, conditions bird experience can vary tremendously because grasslands are maintained by multiple natural disturbance processes.
 Fire and grazing by large ungulates have shaped this system for millennia, and along with high variability in annual rainfall, vegetation structure and prey communities are patchy mosaics in space and time.
 It is hardly surprising then that grassland-dependent birds are incredibly mobile, combining annual migrations with flexible settlement decisions that lead to high rates of breeding dispersal within and among years.
 We focus on Grasshopper Sparrows for this work, a species in which some populations have breeding-season return rates of over 70%, and others of 0%.
 At the Konza Prairie Biological Station, 16-22% of breeding males return from year to year, allowing us to (a) determine the individual-level correlates of site fidelity, and (b) examine the drivers of inter-annual variation in this behavior.

 In our very first year studying these sparrows, we discovered that a remarkable number of them dispersed to new territories mid-way through the breeding season!
-Emily Williams tackled this pattern during her MS research, (a) comprehensively describing the patterns and spatial scales of within-season dispersal (Williams & Boyle, 2018), (b) testing a predation-risk avoidance hypothesis to explain which individuals remained site-faithful and which dispersed, and (c) testing the role of food availability in shaping the post-dispersal settlement decisions.
+Emily Williams tackled this pattern during her MS research (read Emily’s MSc thesis!).
+In her research, she (a) comprehensively described the patterns and spatial scales of within-season dispersal (Williams & Boyle, 2018), (b) tested predation- and parasitism-risk avoidance hypotheses to explain which individuals remained site-faithful and which dispersed (Williams & Boyle, 2019), and (c) tested the role of food availability in shaping the post-dispersal settlement decisions.